flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

     </tr>
     <tr>
         <td>Programmability</td>
-        <td>SQL - applications abstract SQL by performing string
+        <td>Applications abstract SQL by performing string
             manipulation</td>
-        <td>Proprietary data structures which are more
+        <td>Interact with proprietary data structures which are more
             programming-friendly than SQL but less powerful</td>
         <td>Datalog, completely uses data structures and has as much
             power as SQL</td>